 National Trust of Australia (Queensland) actively advocates for environmental conservation and the protection of environmental heritage to all levels of government as well as private and community organisations.

-Founded 30 years ago, the Currumbin Wildlife Hospital is located on the grounds of Currumbin Wildlife Sanctuary where visitors can view our vets at work.
-The Hospital has grown to be one of the busiest wildlife hospitals in the world, admitting over 11,500 animals including 500 Koalas – a service that is provided free of charge to the community.
+Founded over 30 years ago, the Currumbin Wildlife Hospital is located on the grounds of Currumbin Wildlife Sanctuary where visitors can view our vets at work.
+The Hospital has grown to be one of the busiest wildlife hospitals in the world, admitting over 12,000 animals including more than 600 Koalas – a service that is provided free of charge to the community.

 Currumbin Wildlife Hospital partners with universities and other organisations to conduct world-leading research projects including the Koala and echidna.
 The highly skilled vet team are supported by a team of volunteers to deliver the highest level of veterinary care for their patients.

 The Currumbin Wildlife Sanctuary is committed to TAFE training to build skills to ensure that we have skilled people committed to environmental conservation.

 With a dedicated Sustainability Committee we are committed to making significant changes to our business operations.
 We aim to be waste-free by 2022; we’re working with a responsible business plan that has had considerable outcomes including a reduction of waste by 50% since it was launched.
 We also have implemented the first container refund scheme in commercial operation in Queensland.